mahkassem/MySQL_DDL_Task/README.md

 ## Description

 Create a database for a company called Northwind.
 The database will contain tables for products, suppliers, customers, employees, and orders.
 The database will also contain a table for order details.
-The database will be created using SQL Server Management Studio.
+The database will be created using MySQL version 8 or later.

 ## Entity Relationship Diagram